Save Grades Versus Publish Progress Reports

 A: Once an assignment has been published in a progress report, changes such as student scores, assignment title, category, and max points possible are automatically updated on the progress report within moments.
 There is no need to republish progress reports for these types of changes.

-After clicking the Progress Report Publishing button, choose Publish and Notify to send a LoopMail message for students whose grades are trending up or down.
+After clicking the Progress Report Publishing button, choose Publish with Message to send a LoopMail message for students whose grades are trending up or down.
 You can setup a generic message to send to all students who are trending up or down by entering your message in the Message Setup window, then choosing Autofill Trending Up or Autofill Trending Down.

 Alternately, you can write a customized message to a particular student in the text box under the student's name.
 You can also choose to send your message to parents, students, or both.